Elena Lagadinova: Political career

-The CBMW also played a large role in the enforcement of legislation that benefits women in the workplace, such as limiting working hours for mothers, and addressing the lack of quality women's clothing.
+The CBMW also played a large role in the enforcement of legislation that benefited women in the workplace, such as limiting working hours for mothers and addressing the lack of quality women's clothing.
 By 1975, Bulgarian women were promised a 120-day maternity leave, with an additional six months of paid leave at the national minimum wage.
-Women were guaranteed unpaid leave for three years, and after were promised a space in a kindergarten.
-Employers were legally obligated to hold a woman's position in a mother's absence.
+Women were guaranteed unpaid leave for three years, after which they were allocated a place in a kindergarten.
+Employers were legally obliged to hold a woman's position during a mother's absence.
+Lagadinova also pressured the government to commit to building thousands of new kindergartens.

 Contribution to internationalism and women's rights

-Lagadinova contributed to women's right by improving the lives of families in the Eastern and Western Bloc.
-During her presidency of the Committee of the Bulgarian Women's Movement (CBWM) she worked with the Women's International Democratic Federation (WIDF) which aimed to bring women both at the eastern and western bloc of the Cold War together to stop the aggression.
-Elena also provided material and logical support for new women committees and movements across Asia and Africa.
+Lagadinova contributed to women's rights by improving the lives of families in the Eastern and Western Bloc.
+During her presidency of the Committee of the Bulgarian Women's Movement (CBWM) she worked with the Women's International Democratic Federation (WIDF) which aimed to bring women in the Eastern and Western blocs of the Cold War together to defuse aggression in international relations.
+Lagadinova also provided material and logistical support for new women's committees and movements across Asia and Africa.

-At the third World Conference on Women in 1985 in Nairobi, she was elected as a general rapporteur.
+At the third World Conference on Women in 1985 in Nairobi she was elected as a general rapporteur.
 From that year onwards till 1988, she also became the member of the UN Institute for Training Women.
-In 1973, thanks to Elena's persistence and advocacy, the Bulgaria government passed a law which allowed maternity leave up to three years for each child, with a guarantee of a secured job and years of maternity counted towards retirement.
-She also pressured the government to commit to building thousands of new kindergartens.

-Lagadinova worked with other international activities during the United Nations 1975's International Year of Women, setting up international coalitions of women's organisations in the 1970s and 1980s to pressure governments to fund maternity leaves.
-Thanks in part to her work, all countries except Papua New Guinea, Suriname, Liberia and the United States, now legally guarantee some form of paid maternity leave.
+Lagadinova worked with various international groups during the United Nations International Year of Women in 1975, then helped set up coalitions of women's organisations in the 1970s and 1980s to pressure governments to fund maternity leaves.
+Thanks in part to her work, all countries except Papua New Guinea, Suriname, Liberia and the United States now legally guarantee some form of paid maternity leave.

 Awards

-In 1959, Lagadinova Lagadinova was awarded the Order of Cyril, by the Government of Bulgaria for her work in plant genetics.
+In 1959, Lagadinova was awarded the Order of Cyril, by the Government of Bulgaria for her work in plant genetics.
 In 1991, Lagadinova received the prestigious “Presidential Medal of Outstanding Achievement” by the Claremont Graduate School in California.

 Death

 In 1989, Lagadinova retired from public life.
-Twenty-seven years after retirement, Lagadinova had an interview with American ethnographer Kristen Ghodsee, in which she advised, “You must fight for something you believe in.”
+Twenty-seven years after retirement, Lagadinova gave an interview to American ethnographer Kristen Ghodsee, in which she advised, “You must fight for something you believe in.”
 On October 29, 2017, Lagadinova died in her sleep at Sofia, Bulgaria.